deepmodeling/APEX/README.md

 Remember to replace `email`, `password` and `program_id` of your own before submission.
 As for image, you can either build your own or use public images from Bohrium or pulling from the Docker Hub.
 Once the workflow is submitted, one can monitor it at https://workflows.deepmodeling.com.

 ### 4.2.
 In a Local Argo Service
-Additionally, a dflow environment can be installed in a local computer by executing [installation scripts](https://github.com/deepmodeling/dflow/tree/master/scripts) located in the dflow repository (user can also refer to the [dflow service setup manual](https://github.com/deepmodeling/dflow/tree/master/tutorials) for more details).
+Additionally, a dflow environment can be installed in a local computer by executing [installation scripts](https://github.com/deepmodeling/dflow/tree/master/scripts) located in the dflow repository (users can also refer to the [dflow service setup manual](https://github.com/deepmodeling/dflow/tree/master/tutorials) for more details).
 For instance, to install on a Linux system without root access:
 ```shell
 bash install-linux-cn.sh
 ```